ugexe/zef/README.md

 If you are most users (e.g. not: power users, packagers, zef plugin developers) you hopefully don't care about this section!

-=head3 How the configuration file is chosen
+### How the configuration file is chosen

 The configuration file will be chosen at runtime from one of two (technically four) locations, and one can affect the others (this is not really a design decision and suggestions and PRs are welcome).

-First, and the most precise way, is to specify the config file by passing C<--config-path="..."> to any zef command.
+First, and the most precise way, is to specify the config file by passing `--config-path="..."` to any zef command.

-Second, third, and fourth we look at the path pointed to by C<%?RESOURCESE<lt>config.jsonE<gt>>.
-This will point to C<$zef-dir/resources/config.json>, where C<$zef-dir> will be either:
+Second, third, and fourth we look at the path pointed to by `%?RESOURCES<config.json>`.
+This will point to `$zef-dir/resources/config.json`, where `$zef-dir` will be either:

-=over 4

-=item * The prefix of a common configuration directory, such as C<$XDG_CONFIG_HOME>  or C<$HOME/.config>.
+- The prefix of a common configuration directory, such as `$XDG_CONFIG_HOME`  or `$HOME/.config`.

-=item * The prefix of a rakudo installation location - This is the case if the modules loaded for bin/zef come from an installation CompUnit::Repository.
+- The prefix of a rakudo installation location - This is the case if the modules loaded for bin/zef come from an installation CompUnit::Repository.

-=item * The current working directory C<$*CWD> - This is the case when modules loaded for bin/zef come from a non-installation CompUnit::Repository (such as C<-I $dist-path>).
+- The current working directory `$*CWD` - This is the case when modules loaded for bin/zef come from a non-installation CompUnit::Repository (such as `-I $dist-path`).

     To understand how this is chosen, consider:

         # Modules not loaded from an ::Installation,
         # so %?RESOURCES is $*CWD/resources
         $ perl6 -I. bin/zef --help
         ...
         CONFIGURATION /home/user/perl6/zef/resources/config.json
         ...

         # Installed zef script loads modules from an ::Installation,
         # so %?RESOURCES is $perl6-share-dir/site/resources
         $ zef --help
         ...
         CONFIGURATION /home/user/perl6/install/share/perl6/site/resources/EE5DBAABF07682ECBE72BEE98E6B95E5D08675DE.json
         ...

-=back

 This config is loaded, but it is not yet the chosen config!
-We check that temporary config's C<%configE<lt>RootDirE<gt>> for valid json in a file named C<config.json> (i.e. C<%configE<lt>RootDirE<gt>/config.json>).
-This can be confusing (so it may go away or be refined - PRs welcome) but for most cases it just means C<$*HOME/.zef/config.json> will override an installed zef configuration file.
+We check that temporary config's `%config<RootDir>` for valid json in a file named `config.json` (i.e. `%config<RootDir>/config.json`).
+This can be confusing (so it may go away or be refined - PRs welcome) but for most cases it just means `$*HOME/.zef/config.json` will override an installed zef configuration file.

 To summarize:

-=over 4

-=item * You can edit the C<resources/config.json> file before you install zef.
+- You can edit the `resources/config.json` file before you install zef.

-When you C<perl6 -I. bin/zef install .> that configuration file be be used to install zef and will also be installed with zef such that it will be the default.
+    When you `perl6 -I. bin/zef install .` that configuration file be be used to install zef and will also be installed with zef such that it will be the default.

-=item * You can create a C<%configE<lt>RootDirE<gt>/config.json> file.
+- You can create a `%config<RootDir>/config.json` file.

-Where C<%configE<lt>RootDirE<gt>>
+    Where `%config<RootDir>`
-comes from the previously mentioned C<%?RESOURCESE<lt>config.jsonE<gt>>'s C<RootDir> field (C<$*HOME/.zef> in most cases), to allow overriding zef config behavior on a per user basis (allows setting different C<--install-to> targets for, say, a root user and a regular user).
-Since this new config file could have a different C<RootDir> than the default config (used to find the new one in the first place) this behavior may be changed in the future to be less confusing.
+    comes from the previously mentioned `%?RESOURCES<config.json>`'s `RootDir` field (`$*HOME/.zef` in most cases), to allow overriding zef config behavior on a per user basis (allows setting different `--install-to` targets for, say, a root user and a regular user).
+Since this new config file could have a different `RootDir` than the default config (used to find the new one in the first place) this behavior may be changed in the future to be less confusing.

-=item * You can override both of the previous entries by passing C<zef --config-path="$path" E<lt>any commandE<gt>>
+- You can override both of the previous entries by passing `zef --config-path="$path" <any command>`

-=back

-=head3 Configuration fields
+### Configuration fields

-=head4 Basic Settings
+#### Basic Settings

-=over 4

-=item * B<RootDir> - Where zef will look for a custom config.json file
+- **RootDir** - Where zef will look for a custom config.json file

-=item * B<TempDir> - A staging area for items that have been fetched and need to be extracted/moved
+- **TempDir** - A staging area for items that have been fetched and need to be extracted/moved

-=item * B<StoreDir> - Where zef caches distributions, package lists, etc after they've been fetched and extracted
+- **StoreDir** - Where zef caches distributions, package lists, etc after they've been fetched and extracted

-=item * B<DefaultCUR> - This sets the default value for C<--install-to="...">.
-The default value of C<auto> means it will first try installing to rakudo's installation prefix, and if its not writable by the current user it will install to C<$*HOME/.perl6>.
-These directories are not chosen by zef - they are actually represented by the magic strings C<site> and C<home> (which, like C<auto>, are valid values despite not being paths along with C<vendor> and C<perl>)
+- **DefaultCUR** - This sets the default value for `--install-to="..."`.
+The default value of `auto` means it will first try installing to rakudo's installation prefix, and if its not writable by the current user it will install to `$*HOME/.perl6`.
+These directories are not chosen by zef - they are actually represented by the magic strings `site` and `home` (which, like `auto`, are valid values despite not being paths along with `vendor` and `perl`)

-=back

-=head4 Phases / Plugins Settings
+#### Phases / Plugins Settings

-These consist of an array of hashes that describe how to instantiate some class that fulfills the appropriate interface from I<Zef.pm> (C<Repository> C<Fetcher> C<Extractor> C<Builder> C<Tester>)
+These consist of an array of hashes that describe how to instantiate some class that fulfills the appropriate interface from _Zef.pm_ (`Repository` `Fetcher` `Extractor` `Builder` `Tester`)

 The descriptions follow this format: